doodspav/coc-api-image/README.md

 You will need to get an api key from https://developer.clashofclans.com/.

-Bear in mind that api keys are ip specific.
+Bear in mind that api keys are IP specific.

 Put the api key in the api_key variable in main_profile.py in line 10.